clarafuwen/FM_Projects/sunnyside-agency-landing-page-main/README.md

 ### What I learned

-A project I get to continue practicing CSS Grid and flexbox along with the clamp function.
+A project I got to continue practicing CSS Grid and flexbox along with the clamp function.

 ## Author